smcv/vectis/README.md

     Create a Debian virtual machine image in which to do builds.

-    This command requires root access (via sudo), but you only have to run it once.
-You can run it in a virtual machine by hand if you want.
+    This command must be run as an ordinary user, and escalates its privileges to root via sudo.
+You only have to run it once, and you can run it in a virtual machine by hand if you want.

 - `vectis new`